 Table of contents

 More generally, it’s important that employees work in conditions where they can thrive.
-For some, that’s working in the office surrounded by the buzz of other colleagues, while for others it is working from home in a more quiet and focussed setting.
+For some, that’s working in the office surrounded by the buzz of other colleagues, while for others it is working from home in a more quiet and focused setting.
 For others, it may involve a combination of both modes of working.

-Hybrid teams can operate effectively, when managers put in place a few simple strategies:
+Hybrid teams can operate effectively when managers put in place a few simple strategies: